OCA/product-attribute/product_attribute_custom_value_variant/README.rst

 Configuration
 =============

-In any custom attribute value, enable `Create custom variant`.
+In any custom attribute value, enable Create custom variant.

 Usage
 =====

 When a product template is added to a sale order line, the configured custom values become real attribute values.
 Here is an example:

 1. Create an attribute "Length (cm)"
-#.
-Add some values to the attribute:
+2. Add some values to the attribute:

    - 5
    - 10
    - Custom

-#.
-For the "Custom" value, enable `custom` and `Create custom variant` (added by this module)
+3. For the "Custom" value, enable custom and Create custom variant (added by this module)
-#.
-Create a product template "Glass" having the created attribute and all its values
+4. Create a product template "Glass" having the created attribute and all its values
-#.
-Create a sale order that includes the product template
+5. Create a sale order that includes the product template
-#.
-Set the value 42 for the attribute "Length (cm)"
+6. Set the value 42 for the attribute "Length (cm)"

 With the above steps, this module creates:

 - | A new attribute value "42" for the attribute "Length (cm)"
-  | This attribute value is not linked to the product template, so it does not appear as a choice when the template is sold.
+  | This attribute value is not linked to the product template, so it
+    does not appear as a choice when the template is sold.

 - A variant for the template, linked to the created attribute value

 The created variant can then be used to retrieve its stock quantity or to purchase that exact product variant that had been sold.

 Bug Tracker
 ===========